mozilla/bigquery-backfill/README.md

 that you can copy and paste into a new backfill scenario and modify for your particular needs.

-There is a `backfills` directory where each subdirectory should be a dated backfill event, containing all the scripts used and a description of the overall scenario.
+There is a `backfill` directory where each subdirectory should be a dated backfill event, containing all the scripts used and a description of the overall scenario.